What Does It Mean for California?

 Estimating the number of community service slots that will have to be created is difficult due to uncertainty concerning (1) the pace at which recipients have been phased into the CalWORKs program since the enactment of Chapter 270, (2) whether counties will elect to extend the 18 month time limit for welfare-to-work services to 24 months, and (3) the extent to which welfare-to-work services and the imposition of community service requirements will result in increased nonsubsidized employment among CalWORKs recipients, thereby reducing the need for community service slots.

-in January 1998.
-Other provisions, such as the participation mandate and the 18 to 24 month time limit for welfare-to-work services prior to community service,
+adults--began in January 1998.
+Other provisions, such as the participation mandate and the 18 to 24 month time limit for welfare-to-work services prior to

 (Los Angeles County, with approximately 30 percent of the caseload, did not implement CalWORKs until April 1998.)